 Consent for publication

-Consent obtained during recruitment to the Born in Bradford study.
+Not applicable.

 Availability of data and materials

 Data can be made available upon request from Born in Bradford (see https://borninbradford.nhs.uk/research/how-to-access-data/).
 Code for data cleaning and analysis can be made available and be uploaded an open source repository once the paper has been conditionally accepted.